ckallum/ckallum.github.io/README.md

 - Dark mode support with preference memory
 - Clean, minimal design
 - Table of contents for articles
+- TypeScript for improved code quality and maintainability

 ## Local Development